 The Adjustment period

-If you have exceeded the requirements for your firm offer, you can consider looking for a place at a different university asking for higher entry grades.
-This is not the same as Clearing - that is for people who do not hold any university place offers.
+If you exceed the requirements for your firm offer, you can consider looking for a place at a different university asking for higher entry grades.
+This is not the same as Clearing, which is for people who do not hold any university place offers.

 Exceeding your offer means that you must meet and exceed the conditions that are stated in your firm choice offer.
 So, if your firm offer is ABB and you get AAB then you are eligible for Adjustment, but you are not eligible if you get ABC or ABBB.

-Remember you do not have to give up your firm offer in order to explore what else might be available to you in Adjustment.
-Nor do you have to accept any alternatives you are offered.
+Remember you do not have to give up your firm offer in order to explore what else might be available to you in Adjustment, and you don't have to accept any alternatives you are offered.

 If you don't already hold a deferred offer, once you have had your place confirmed you can contact the uni directly and ask if they can defer you.
 Have some reasons handy and it should be OK.
 It's best to do this as soon as you know you want to defer, but theoretically you can do it right up until the start date.

-Your university may not agree to this, although most will.
+Your university may not agree to this, but most will.
 If the university won't agree, then you have the option of withdrawing from UCAS for this year and reapplying.

 You may now decide that you need some time to think about going to uni.
-What seemed like a great idea last October is now feeling a bit less certain.
-Or you have no confirmed place and you've decided that Clearing isn't for you.
-Or maybe you're unhappy with what you have ended up with and you now want to have a gap year and do some resits/apply again next year.
+What seemed like a great idea last October is now feeling a bit less certain, or you have no confirmed place and you've decided that Clearing isn't for you.
+Or maybe you're unhappy with what you have ended up with and you now want to have a gap year and do some resits or apply again next year.

 Whatever the reason, you don't have to go to uni if you don't want to.

-Again, you must tell the university concerned if you no longer want this place.
+If you've got a deferred place for next year and decide you no longer want it, you must tell the uni.
 Either fill in the AS12 slip to say that you won't be taking up your place, or contact UCAS by phone.
 Remember, you cannot reapply through UCAS while holding a deferred place.
 If you want to apply for next year, you must drop this place and make a completely fresh application.

-If you missed your firm and insurance offers and they're not accepting you, then this will apply.
-You'll automatically be entered into Clearing.
-But if you don't want to go into Clearing, then you don't have to do anything.
-Just don't apply anywhere through Clearing and you won't be going.
+If you don't currently hold an offer (for example if you missed your firm and insurance offers and they're not accepting you), you'll automatically be entered into Clearing.
+If you don't want to go into Clearing, you don't have to do anything.
+Just don't apply to anywhere through Clearing and you won't be going.

 If you want to officially withdraw from the UCAS process, you can do so.
 Simply use the withdraw button on UCAS Track, but be certain it is what you really do want to do.